JuniorLake/TimeKeeper/README.md

 * How to write documentation for a program
 * & much more

-# What Program Looks Like
+# What the Program Looks Like

 Program Menu